data-miner00/notes/content/javascript/typescript-utility-types.md

 ### Omit and Pick

-`Omit` ignores the fields that is specified whereas `Pick` only select the specified fields during the constuction of the new type.
+`Omit` ignores the fields that is specified whereas `Pick` only select the specified fields during the construction of the new type.

 ```ts
 type User = {